paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 1989—Pub.
 L. 101–239 amended section generally, substituting provisions relating to default reduction program for former provisions relating to rehabilitation of defaulted loans.

 1987—Subsecs. (b), (c).
 Pub.
 L. 100–50 redesignated subsec. (c) as (b) and struck out former subsec. (b) which read as follows: “The loans which shall be eligible for rehabilitation under this section shall be only those loans which are made to borrowers who, at the time of default on the loan, are unemployed or institutionalized.”

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VIII, § 82003(a)(3), July 4, 2025, 139 Stat.
+348, provided that: “The amendments made by this subsection [amending this section and [section 1087dd of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1087dd)] shall take effect beginning on July 1, 2027, and shall apply with respect to any loan made, insured, or guaranteed under title IV of the Higher Education Act of 1965 ([20 U.S.C.
+1070](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070) et seq.).”

 #### Effective Date of 2013 Amendment
 Pub.
 L. 113–67, div.
 A, title V, § 501, Dec.
 26, 2013, 127 Stat.
 1186, provided that the amendments made by section 501 of Pub.
 L. 113–67 are effective July 1, 2014.